 The Mollie Wilmot Radiation Oncology Center was designed to meet the needs of today’s cancer patients and their loved ones.
 In fact, many of the amenities – from the soothing artwork in the ceilings of treatment rooms to the Saratoga Hospital Guild Circle of Care Resource Center – are the result of input from cancer survivors, their friends and family members, and others whose lives have been touched by this disease.

-The Hospital expects to break ground Spring 2018 on a $6 million addition to the Mollie Wilmot Radiation Oncology Center (ROC).
-The project will add a second linear accelerator (LINAC) to help meet the needs of a cancer program that now serves twice as many patients as in 2005.
-A true-beam accelerator, the state-of-the-art LINAC will enable the Hospital to provide advanced precision therapy for some rarer cancers.
+In 2018, the Hospital added a second linear accelerator (LINAC) to help meet the needs of a cancer program that now serves twice as many patients as in 2005.
+A true-beam accelerator, the state-of-the-art LINAC enables the Hospital to provide advanced precision therapy for some rarer cancers.